bitnami-labs/sealed-secrets/README.md

 **See additional TPR->CRD migration section below if updating an existing Sealed Secrets installation from Kubernetes <= 1.7**

+**See additional namespace migration section below if updating from a version prior to 0.8.0, the controller was previously installed into `kube-system` namespace by default but to support managed services like GKE the default was changed to `sealed-secrets`.**

 ```sh
 $ release=$(curl --silent "https://api.github.com/repos/bitnami-labs/sealed-secrets/releases/latest" | sed -n 's/.*"tag_name": *"\([^"]*\)".*/\1/p')